 - Delivery orders have been placed and a route has been sent to a driver.

-Using the Estimated Time to Arrival Feature as a Web Application User
+Using the Estimated Time of Arrival Feature as a Web Application User

 After you have your routes optimized and ready to go, this feature will display the Estimated Time of Arrival for each delivery.

-- Connect Professional subscribers will see updated ETAs each time a stop is completed.
+- Connect subscribers will see updated ETAs each time a stop is completed

 On the Dashboard in Connect, you will see the ETAs for the next stop on your routes once the first pickup stop is complete.

-The Delivery Details fly out on the Delivery Management page will display the ETAs as well.
+The Delivery Details fly-out on the plan view, map view, and list view will display the ETAs as well.

 Showing Estimated Time to Arrival to your Customers